-Employees are likely to stay longer in an organization if they share common values, and it is one of the foremost challenges for the recruiters to ensure this match.
-Psychometric tests for hiring is a useful tool in the talent journey to ascertain whether these values are aligned.
-It is also a perfect method for employers to know whether a candidate is a right fit for a particular job role.
-Also, candidates can decide based on the psychometric assessment’s scores about a specific job’s alignment with their interests and abilities.
+Psychometric testing for employment is a means to optimize an organization’s recruitment processes.
+Using psychometric tests for hiring is a useful practice in the talent journey to ascertain whether a potential employee shares similar values as that of the organization.
+Employees are likely to stay longer in an organization if they share values, and ensuring this match is one of the foremost challenges for the recruiters.
+Employment psychometric assessments are also a perfect method for organizations to ascertain whether a candidate is a right fit for a particular job role.
+Also, candidates can decide about a job’s alignment with their interests and abilities based on the psychometric assessment’s scores.

-The assessment predicts a future employee’s behavior and performance.
-In this context, the psychometric assessment test makes its presence felt because it’s an empirical validation of the right candidates.
-This is why 75% of the Fortune 500 companies use psychometric tests for recruitment today.
+Administering psychometric tests for recruitment allows decision-makers to assess candidates objectively.
+Psychometric assessments predict a potential employee’s behavior and performance.
+In this context, the psychometric assessment test carries significant weightage as it’s an empirical validation of the right candidates.
+This is why 75% of the Fortune 500 companies use psychometric tests for recruitment.

-Recruiters look for indicators that could ensure how a future employee is going to perform in the organization.
-For a recruiter, such predictions based on statistical data help take a better stance for the final selection.
+Recruiters scan for indicators to understand how a future employee would perform in the organization.
+Such predictions based on statistical data help recruiters make better decisions for the final selection.

 A psychometric test is a method to measure psychological factors such as positive and dark personality traits, motivation, values, preferences and cognitive abilities.
-It comes with well-crafted questions that converge to measure the aptitude, memory, and intelligence of an individual.
+A psychometric test includes well-crafted questions that cumulatively measure an individual’s personality traits, aptitude and general intelligence.

-A psychometric test is used for the evaluation of the candidates applying for new positions as well as those employees who are doing the cross-departmental or role-based transition.
-It is now a common practice in various disciplines such as education, healthcare, business, employment or social sciences to put the candidates through the psychometric tests.
+A psychometric test for recruitment is used to evaluate the candidates applying for new positions apart from those undertaking a cross-departmental or role-based transition.
 Recruiters conduct these tests in the initial stages of the recruitment process.
-It makes a trustworthy method for screening applicants.
+It is a trusted method for screening applicants.

-The psychometric assessment for recruitment comes with questions that have no right or wrong answers.
-But when analyzed thoroughly, the results provide predictive insights about an individual’s personality.
-Insights on behavioral traits and cognitive skills are two important dimensions that help recruiters decide on the candidate.
-The scope of psychometric testing in recruitment becomes more critical because these personality traits don’t surface during the interviews.
+The best psychometric tests for recruitment offer questions that have no right or wrong answers.
+But their thorough analysis provides results in the form of predictive insights about an individual’s personality.
+Insights on behavioral traits and cognitive skills are the two important dimensions that help recruiters decide on the candidate.
+Employment psychometric testing becomes more critical because these personality traits don’t surface on the CVs or during the interviews.

-One of the first questions for every recruiter is to know the candidate well before the final selection.
-The underlying idea of every test and interview is to have more understanding about the candidate.
-Knowing them better is the only way to deploy them into the job roles that fit their abilities.
+One of the foremost concerns for every recruiter is to know the candidate well before making the final selection.
+The underlying idea of every test and interview is to have an improved understanding of a candidate.
+Knowing them better is a must to deploy them in job roles befitting their abilities.

-Once you put yourself in the recruiter’s boots, there are three main determiners for the candidates – performance, potential, and personality.
-When it comes to screening candidates, it is essential to simultaneously check up various facets of the personality in a single questionnaire.
-A recruiter is interested in precisely two aspects of an individual: behavioral traits and cognitive skills.
+There are three main determiners for the candidates from a recruiter’s perspective – performance, potential and personality.
+When screening candidates, it is essential to simultaneously evaluate various personality facets in a single assessment.
+A recruiter is interested in two aspects of an individual: behavioral traits and cognitive skills.

-Cognitive or aptitude tests holistically help assess a candidate’s capacity to think logically.
-It includes questions that assess the core brain functions like problem-solving, reasoning, decision-making.
-It is a widely-used method that is used in making hiring decisions by recruiters across the world.
-Various tests come under the aptitude test.
-They include:
+Cognitive or aptitude tests holistically assess a candidate’s ability to think logically.
+It includes questions that assess the core brain functions such as problem-solving, reasoning and decision-making.
+It is a widely used method in making hiring decisions by recruiters globally.
+Various tests come under the aptitude test:

 Every person has certain personality traits.
 Personality tests provide informed insights into an individual’s personality.
-Understanding the personality helps the recruiter to choose the right job profile if the candidate is finally selected.
-A personality test also indicates whether the chosen individual would be the right fit in the organizational culture.
+Understanding the personality helps a recruiter choose the right job profile if the candidate is selected for the job.
+A personality test also indicates whether the selected individual would be the right fit in the organizational culture.
 It encompasses an individual’s patterns of thoughts, feelings, and is also linked to behavioral competencies.
-The test can also measure how motivated they are toward their work and what drives them.
+The test can also measure their motivation toward work and what drives them.

 Some companies follow the OCEAN model, which is also known as the five-factor model (FFM).
-It’s a model that divides the human personality into five groups depending on various traits such as:
+It categorizes the human personality into five groups, depending on various traits, such as:

 The objective analysis of the candidates can be done in different ways.
 It depends on the recruiter’s priority and needs to conduct a personality test to solve a purpose.

 There was a time when psychometric tests were used only for clinical psychology.
-However, its role gradually became more significant because it gave vivid results about an individual’s mental capabilities.
-These traits are further categorized in different sections, such as behavioral tendencies and cognitive skills.
-These insights lead to some more information about the strengths and weaknesses of an individual.
+However, its role gradually became more significant because it provided vivid results about an individual’s mental abilities.
+These traits are further categorized into different sections, such as behavioral tendencies and cognitive skills.
+These insights offer more information about an individual’s strengths and weaknesses.

 A recruiter needs to understand the employees’ strengths and weaknesses to deploy them in job roles corresponding to their skills.
-Psychometric tests for recruitment is a method to measure these skills objectively.
-Psychometric tests also help the recruiter look beyond the information about the candidate on paper, such as education and work experience.
+Using psychometric tests for recruitment is a way to measure these skills objectively.
+Employment psychometric testing also helps a recruiter look beyond the candidate’s information on paper, i.e., education and work experience.

-The Mettl Personality Profiler is a tool to map a job role in the periphery of the organization’s competency framework.
-It helps in deciding on the essential traits to complete critical tasks.
-Mettl personality profiler also caters to the clients’ specific needs and helps them execute a frictionless recruitment process.
+Mettl Personality Profiler is a tool to map a job role in the periphery of the organization’s competency framework.
+It helps decide the essential traits to complete critical tasks.
+Mettl Personality Profiler also caters to the clients’ specific needs and helps them to execute a frictionless recruitment process.
 It helps in the learning and development process for training employees.
-It is equally useful in high potential identification and succession planning.
+It is equally useful in high-potential identification and succession planning.

-Mettl sales profiler is a well-designed tool to consolidate a competency framework for the sales profile.
-It helps in identifying people with the knack for sales.
-Matching the behavioral and cognitive competencies for the sales profile is one of the important features of the Mettl sales profiler.
+Mettl Sales Profiler is a well-designed tool to consolidate a competency framework for the sales profile.
+It helps identify people with the knack for sales.
+Matching the behavioral and cognitive competencies for the sales profile is one of the important features of the Mettl Sales Profiler.
 The evaluation is based on psychometric tests that provide reliable insights to choose people who would make a winning team.

-The dark traits tell about an individual’s negative qualities that make an unhealthy environment at the workplace.
-Mettl Dark Personality Inventory can give information about a person’s six dark traits: self-obsession, opportunism, insensitivity, temperamental, impulsiveness, and thrill-seeking behavior.
-These traits are undesirable, and it is equally important for an employer to be aware of such negative qualities in the existing and future employees.
+The dark traits tell about an individual’s negative qualities that create an unhealthy environment at the workplace.
+Mettl Dark Personality Inventory can give information about a person’s six dark traits: self-obsession, opportunism, insensitivity, temperamental, impulsiveness and thrill-seeking behavior.
+These traits are undesirable, and it is equally important for an employer to be aware of such negative qualities in existing and future employees.

-Mettl personality map is a new age personality mapping tool that is very comprehensive.
-It works beyond the well-known ‘Big Five’ model and includes some unique personality traits such as risk propensity, take charge, growth mindset that provide various predictive insights about the employee behavior.
-It can be used throughout the employee life cycle such as during hiring and then later training and development.
-It is highly relevant for the higher level competencies and to assess the senior level employees.
+Mettl Personality Map is a comprehensive and new-age personality mapping tool.
+It works beyond the well-known ‘Big Five’ model.
+It includes some unique personality traits such as risk propensity, take charge and growth mindset that provides various predictive insights about employee behavior.
+It can be used throughout the employee life cycle, such as during hiring and training and development.
+It is extremely relevant for higher-level competencies and assessing senior-level employees.